USGS-R/lakeReport/README.md

 --------------------------

 1. Open RStudio & the `lakeReport` project
-2. Source the `workflow-functions` script
+2. Source the `workflow-functions.R` script
 3. Specify inputs to `makeReports` (see below)
 4. Run `makeReports`

 **Required Inputs for `makeReports` function**